Pontiac LeMans: Sixth generation (1988–1993)

 The GSE seemed good on paper, but it cost more than the Honda Civic Si and more than a Sunbird with the same engine, while the LeMans' reputation for troubled quality also did it no favors.
 The less-than-peppy engine combined with low-geared steering and a vague shift linkage meant that its performance did not match the sporty exterior; it had better gas mileage than many of its competitors but that did not help create a youthful image.
 For 1990, Pontiac added quicker steering on the GSE but the model did not return for 1991.
-This left the Base model (3-door only) and the LE (both bodystyles).
+This left the Base model (3-door only) and the LE (both body styles).

 For the 1992 model year the LeMans received some very minor changes including amber turn signals at the rear and a new color (Bright Yellow).
-The lineup was renamed SE "Value Leader" Aerocoupe, with the better equipped version called SE (Aerocoupe/Sedan).
+The lineup was renamed SE "Value Leader" Aerocoupe, with the better-equipped version called SE (Aerocoupe/Sedan).
 Model year sales dropped to under 20,000 cars, a far cry from the planned 90,000 per year.
 For 1993 the LeMans received a facelift, with a reworked front, new side moldings, and superficially changed taillights.
 The mechanical parts, however, remained mostly as they had been in 1987.
 This version was called the Asüna SE/GT in the Canadian market, where it replaced the Passport Optima.
-The SE was available as a three-door hatchback or four-door sedan, while the sporty and better equipped GT only came as a hatchback.
+The SE was available as a three-door hatchback or four-door sedan, while the sporty and better-equipped GT only came as a hatchback.
 The Asüna SE and GT were only available for the 1993 model year; in 1994, the Asüna brand was discontinued altogether.
-In North America, poor quality tarnished sales as well as the relationship between the companies.
+In North America, poor build quality tarnished sales as well as the relationship between the companies.
 Daewoo's joint venture with General Motors ended in 1992, and the Pontiac LeMans (and Asüna SE/GT) were discontinued after the 1993 model year with no replacement, ending the final use of the LeMans nameplate.

 In 1994, Daewoo updated the LeMans/Racer and renamed it the Cielo; the model line continued to be built in numerous countries until 2016.
 In North America, Pontiac left the subcompact segment until 2005, when they introduced a rebadged Chevrolet Aveo four-door in Canada as the Pontiac Wave.
 This was replaced by the Pontiac G3 hatchback for 2009; this was briefly marketed in the United States as well.
 In 2010 (the final year of Pontiac), the G3 was available only in Canada.

 New Zealand

 It was also sold in New Zealand as the Pontiac LeMans from 1989, becoming the first Pontiac badged car to be sold on the NZ market since the Canadian-sourced Pontiac Laurentian of the 1960s.
-In addition to the bodystyles available in North America, New Zealand also received the five-door hatchback.
+In addition to the body styles available in North America, New Zealand also received the five-door hatchback.